 By definition, customer retention is the act of re-engaging existing consumers to make them order and purchase products from you again.

 There are a lot of tactics that fly under the radar, especially for untrained eyes.
 Take Netflix’s re-engagement emails, for instance.
-In this situation, the company sends out emails to their existing customers that didn’t renew their subscription.
+In this situation, the company sends out emails to their existing customers that didn’t renew their subscriptions.

 The email is composed of the shows and movies they watched and enjoyed, hoping to spark enough interest to rejoin the streaming site.

 The best retention strategies will allow companies, just like Infinit-O, to forge long-lasting relationships with customers.
 Clients will likely stay loyal if they are given excellent service.
 When done right, customer retention can pave the way for more business for your company.

 Why customer retention is important